A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Acknowledgments

 \section{Acknowledgments}

 SD acknowledges partial support by ANID FONDECYT 1171127 and ANID PIA ACT172101 grants.
-FM thanks to Universidad Andrés Bello for providing the doctorate scholarship.
+FM thanks to Universidad Andrés Bello for providing the doctorate scholarship and acknowledges funding from ANID BECAS/DOCTORADO NACIONAL 21212267.
 Computational work was supported by the supercomputing infrastructures of the NLHPC (ECM-02), and FENIX (UNAB).